LissaGreense/GO4SQL/README.md

 ```

 ### Run docker in interactive stream mode
-To run this docker image in interactive stream mode mode use this command:
+To run this docker image in interactive stream mode use this command:

 ```shell
 docker run -i go4sql:test -stream